ExpediaGroup/graphql-kotlin/docs/writing-schemas/nested-queries.md

 }
 ```

-In Kotlin code, when we are in the `photos` function, if we want access to the parent field `findUsers` and it's
+In Kotlin code, when we are in the `photos` function, if we want access to the parent field `findUsers` and its
-arguments there are a couple ways we can access it.
+arguments there are a couple ways we can access it:

 * You can add the `DataFetchingEnvironment` as an argument which will allow you to view the entire query sent to the
   server.
 See more in the [DataFetchingEnvironment documentation](../execution/data-fetching-environment)